Veterans build for the future

-The information was obtained from department reports that indicated post and ladies auxiliary activities which were completed between May 1 and Oct.
+The information was obtained from department reports that indicated post and ladies auxiliary activities that were completed between May 1 and Oct.
 31, 2014.

 Sousa, though, said another major goal of VFW — both nationally and in Nevada — is to increase its membership because of the declining population of older veterans.

-Sousa said age difference, however, seems to be a major division because many VFW members are in their 60s and 70s, with the younger vets in their 20s and 30s.
+Sousa said age difference, however, seems to be a major division because many VFW members are in their 60s and 70s, while the younger vets in their 20s and 30s.

 “The general difference is also a culture dynamic with the younger and older vets, but we are trying to entice the younger vets in,” Sousa said.